 Nausea, Vomiting & Diarrhea

 Maybe the lamest illness of all time, these signs and symptoms can be indicative of almost anything.
-NVD, as medical professionals often call it, is a set of gastrointestinal issues that are so common we’ve almost all grown used to them as part of hangovers, colds, and bad food.
+NVD, as medical professionals often call it, is a set of gastrointestinal issues that are so common we’ve almost all grown used to them as part of hangovers, mild dehydration, colds, and bad food.

 On the trail, NVD together represent an impressive 26% of illnesses reported in the study above.